secuxtech/secux-paymentkit-sample-for-springtrees-ios/README.md

 # <img src="icon.png" width="30">  SecuXPaymentKitSample
-The secux-paymentkit-sample-for-springtrees-ios is a sample APP for showing how to scan the QRCode from P22 and confirm the promotion to the P22 device via secux-paymentkit-v2.
+The secux-paymentkit-sample-for-springtrees-ios is a sample APP for showing how to scan the QRCode from P22 and confirm the promotion / payment / refill to the P22 device via secux-paymentkit-v2.

 # secux-paymentkit-v2